A notice to our Families

 Information on Funerals and COVID-19

 Due to COVID-19 and Governor Northams' Executive Order 63, all people entering the funeral home will be required to wear face covering.
-We will also be following State Mandated Guidelines on Social Distancing and Fifty Percent Occupancy for Services.
+We will also be following State Mandated Guidelines on Social Distancing.

 Despite the impact of the current coronavirus crisis and the profound disruption it has caused to our daily lives, please know that this firm remains committed to helping families, relatives and friends say farewell to their loved ones as meaningfully as possible.